earthastronaut/the_crystal_ball/README.md

 When we need to add libraries in `Dockerfile` or `requirements.txt` which are added to working environment in the Docker container, we need to drop the current Docker container and image, and then create them again with the latest setting.
-To remove the Docker the container and image, run `make clean-docker` and then `make init-docker` command to create the Docker container with the latest setting.
+To remove the Docker the container and image, run `make clean-docker` and then `make docker-build` command to create the Docker container with the latest setting.

 ### Login Docker container

-Only the first time you need to create a Docker container, from the image created in `make init` command.
+Only the first time you need to create a Docker container, from the image created in `make build` command.
-`make create-container` creates and launch the the_crystal_ball container.
+`make docker-container` creates and launch the the_crystal_ball container.
 After creating the container, you just need run `make start-container`.

 ### Logout from Docker container